python/cpython/Doc/library/multiprocessing.shared_memory.rst

 .. class:: ShareableList(sequence=None, \*, name=None)

-   Provides a mutable list-like object where all values stored within are stored in a shared memory block.
+   Provide a mutable list-like object where all values stored within are stored in a shared memory block.
 This constrains storable values to only the ``int`` (signed 64-bit), ``float``, ``bool``, ``str`` (less than 10M bytes each when encoded as utf-8), ``bytes`` (less than 10M